What is infiltration (injection)?

 it is important to contact your doctor or our team immediately on 01 79 36 1000.
 Contact your GP within 10 to 15 days to assess the effectiveness of this infiltration procedure.

-The limits of infiltration
+The limits of injection

 It may be necessary to repeat the gesture to obtain a complete result.